VDA5050/VDA5050/VDA5050_EN.md

 All messages on this topic shall be sent with a `retained` flag.

-When connection between the mobile robot and the broker stops unexpectedly, the broker will send the last will topic: "vda5050/v3/manufacturer/serialNumber/connection" with the field `connectionState` set to 'CONNECTION_BROKEN'.
+When connection between the mobile robot and the broker stops unexpectedly, the broker will send the last will to the topic: "vda5050/v3/manufacturer/serialNumber/connection" with the field `connectionState` set to 'CONNECTION_BROKEN'.

 ## 6.6 State